20+ great films for you and your kids to time travel through the last 100 years

 Toy Story

 All of the Toy Story movies are worth watching, but the first one came out all the way back in 1995, making it a great fit for the 1990s.
 Andy’s toys – Woody, Mr. Potato Head, Little Bo Peep, and more – all come to life when no people are around.
 Then a new toy, Buzz Lightyear, arrives to make Woody jealous.
-Both adults, and children as young as 12, can really appreciate this one.
+Both adults, and children as young as 12, can really appreciate this one (a bully and his initially creepy toys might be too much for the younger crowd).

 1980s